MakeSchool-17/ios-app-gregwk/ADD.md

-    -- Get classroom cells to segue to detail view on tap -- Get assignment cells to segue to detail view on tap -- Implement a student detail view for classroom -- Add screen that allows teachers to edit classrooms that are already created -- Add Screen that allows teachers to edit students that are already created -- ~~Add functionality that allows teachers to select students for assignments~~ -- Add functionality that allows teachers to select entire classes for assignments -- ~~Add Screen that allows user to change settings~~
+    -- Get classroom cells to segue to detail view on tap -- Get assignment cells to segue to detail view on tap -- Implement a student detail view for classroom -- ~~Add functionality that allows teachers to select students for assignments~~ -- Add functionality that allows teachers to select entire classes for assignments -- ~~Add Screen that allows user to change settings~~